cloudnativetrainings/trainings/container_fundamentals/01_hello-docker/README.md

 In this training, you will start a Linux OS container and install a web server into it.

+## Verify no web server is running on your VM

+Visit your VM on port 80 via http in your browser.

+>You can get the external IP of your VM via the command `make get-external-ip` in your home directory.

 ## Run an Ubuntu container

 ```bash